-Yuan Shen obtained his diploma and PhD degrees in Physics at University of Zurich.
+Yuan Shen obtained his diploma and PhD degrees in Physics at University of Zurich (Switzerland).

-After his PhD study, he moved on to receive research training in the area of Computational Statistics and Machine Learning at University of Warwick, Aston University, and University of Birmingham.
+After completing his study in Physics, he moved on to receive research training in the area of Computational Statistics and Machine Learning at University of Warwick, Aston University, and University of Birmingham.

 Since 2017, he has been taken Teaching and Research academic positions, first as Lecturer at Xi'an Jiaotong—Liverpool University and now as Independent Research Fellow at Nottingham Trent University.